Byzantine Art and Architecture

 - DOI: 10.1093/obo/9780199920105-0042

-Several introductory surveys offer overviews, including of architecture, which can be used as textbooks in undergraduate courses.
-These also contain bibliographies that may serve as a starting point for more advanced students’ research.
+Several introductory surveys offer overviews, including of architecture, that can be used as textbooks in undergraduate courses.
+These vary in their readability, quality of illustrations, and price.
+Some contain bibliographies that may serve as a starting point for more advanced students’ research.
 Both older and newer texts, such as Talbot Rice 1997, Lazarev 1967, Beckwith 1986, and Mathews 1998, sometimes include specialized sections relating to the author’s interests; each includes something the other does not.
-More recent texts, for example Lowden 1997, reflect ideological trends, such as a preponderance of interest in context, while largely ignoring style, whereas others, for example Cormack 2000, contain miniessays on certain themes.
-Durand 1999 offers very beautiful photographs that make the field attractive and allow detailed study of certain monuments.
-Vasilakē-Karakatsanē 1996 offers a wide array of bibliographic entries for beginning reading and research at all levels.
+More recent texts, for example Lowden 1997, reflect ideological trends, such as a preponderance of interest in context, while largely ignoring style, whereas others, for example Cormack 2000, contain mini-essays on certain themes.
+Durand 1999 offers very beautiful photographs that make the field attractive and that allow detailed study of certain monuments.
+Vasilakē-Karakatsanē 1966 offers a wide array of bibliographic entries for beginning reading as well as research at all levels.

 Beckwith, John.
 Early Christian and Byzantine Art.
 4th ed.
 New Haven, CT, and London: Yale University Press, 1986.